Valve/valve.github.io/source/_posts/2013-07-14-anonymous-browser-fingerprinting.markdown

 $.each(plugins, function(i, p){
-  // truncate for this example
-  if(p.length > 80){
+  // truncate only for blog example if(p.length > 80){
     console.log(p.substring(0, 77) + '...');
   } else{